The Final Countdown (film): Plot

-When a Grumman E-2 Hawkeye scouting craft discovers the Japanese fleet task force further north in unpatrolled waters, poised to launch its attack on Pearl Harbor, the Nimitz crew realize that they have been transported back in time to the day before the attack.
+When a Grumman E-2 Hawkeye scouting aircraft discovers the Japanese fleet task force poised to launch its attack on Pearl Harbor, the Nimitz crew realizes they've been transported in time to the day before the attack.
 Yelland has to decide whether to destroy the Japanese fleet and alter the course of history or to stand by and allow history to proceed as they know it.
-The American civilians and the Zero pilot are kept isolated, but while being questioned, the Japanese pilot forcibly obtains an M-16 rifle from one of the guards, kills two of the other U.S. Marine guards, and takes Scott, Owens, and Lasky hostage.
-He threatens to kill them unless he is given access to a radio to warn the Japanese fleet about the Nimitz.
-Lasky tells Commander Owens to recite and describe the secret plans for the Japanese attack; the dumbfounded Japanese pilot is overcome and shot and killed by the other U.S. Marines of the on-board detachment on Nimitz.
+The American civilians and the Zero pilot are kept isolated.
+While being questioned, the Japanese pilot takes an M-16 rifle from one of the guards, kills two U.S. Marine guards, and takes Scott, Owens, and Lasky hostage.
+He demands access to a radio to warn the Japanese fleet about the Nimitz.
+Lasky tells Commander Owens to recite the secret plans for the Japanese attack; the dumbfounded Japanese pilot is overcome, shot, and killed by the other U.S. Marines.
 In the aftermath, Scott and Owens develop an attraction for each other.

-Chapman is outraged that Yelland knows of the impending Japanese attack but has not told anyone else, and demands to be taken to Pearl Harbor to warn the naval authorities.
-Yelland instead orders Owens to fly the civilians and sufficient supplies via helicopter to an isolated Hawaiian island, assuming they will eventually be rescued.
+Chapman is outraged that Yelland hasn't told anyone about the impending Japanese attack, and rebuffs Yelland's claim that the Nimitz is capable of handling any attack.
+An attempt to warn Pearl Harbor by radio fails when the Navy considers it a prank.
+Chapman demands to be taken to Pearl Harbor to warn the naval authorities in person.
+Yelland agrees in front of Chapman, but then orders Owens to fly the civilians and sufficient supplies via helicopter to an isolated Hawaiian island (Puʻuwai, Hawaii), assuming they will eventually be rescued.
 When they arrive, Chapman realizes he has been tricked and uses a flare gun to force the pilot to fly to Pearl Harbor.
 During a struggle with another crew member, the flare gun discharges, destroying the craft and stranding Scott and Owens on the island.
-The Nimitz launches a massive strike force against the incoming Japanese fleet, but right after that, the time vortex storm returns.
-After a futile attempt to outrun the storm, Yelland recalls the strike force, and the ship and its aircraft safely return to 1980, leaving the past relatively unchanged.
-Upon the return of the Nimitz to Pearl Harbor, Pacific Fleet admirals board the ship to investigate the Nimitzs unexplained disappearance.
-Lasky leaves the ship with Scott's dog, Charlie, and encounters the mysterious Mr. Tideman face-to-face.
-Tideman is revealed to be a much older Owens.
-He and his wife, Laurel Scott, invite Lasky to join them as they have "a lot to talk about".
+The Nimitz launches a strike force against the Japanese fleet, but the time vortex returns.
+After a futile attempt to outrun the storm, Yelland recalls the strike force, and the ship and its aircraft return to 1980, leaving the future relatively unchanged.
+Upon the return of the Nimitz to Pearl Harbor, Pacific Fleet admirals board the ship to investigate its unexplained disappearance.
+Lasky leaves the ship with Scott's dog, Charlie, and encounters the mysterious Mr. Tideman, who he recognizes as a much older Owens.
+He and his wife, Laurel Scott, invite Lasky to join them as they have "a lot to talk about."